 Student Review: “This college is very geared toward Nursing as most the students who start plan for the Nursing major.
-However the GPA cut of for the preferred status for acceptance into the program after 3 Semesters is 3.5.
+However, the GPA cut off for the preferred status for acceptance into the program after 3 Semesters is 3.5.
 I love the Rochester campus because we do our clinical experience at the Mayo Clinic which is experience parallel to none.
 Our class in Rochester is about 55 so we all get to know each other and the teachers know us by name which is excellent when thinking about letters of recommendation for scholarships.
 Overall it is a great community and fun environment for one of their most stressful times in my life.” – Student at Winona State University-Rochester

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

 2. Kiplinger’s Best Values in Public Colleges: https://www.kiplinger.com/tool/college/T014-S001-best-college-values-college-finder/index.php#Tile

 3. The Princeton Review.
 The Best 382 Colleges, 2018 Edition.
 New York, Penguin Random House, 2018.

 4. US News Top Graduate Nursing Schools: https://www.usnews.com/best-graduate-schools/top-nursing-schools

 5. Accreditation Commission for Education in Nursing (ACEN): http://www.acenursing.us/accreditedprograms/programSearch.htm